mastiff-systems343/mastiff-systems/_posts/2025-04-04-How-setup-power-monitoring-virtual-machine.md

   </li>

   <li>
-Add a virtual network card and connect the UPS to the VM<br>
-The virtual machine is not complete yet—we need to add a virtual network card so we can assign it an IP address later.
+Add a virtual network card and connect the UPS to the VM The virtual machine is not complete yet because we still need to add a virtual network card.
+This will allow us to assign an IP address later and connect the UPS to the VM properly.
     <div style="text-align: center;">
       <img src="{{ site.baseurl }}/assets/img/blog/monitoring-vm/32-add.png" width="700" style="padding: 10px;">
     </div>